-How Jesus perceived her: Forgiven of her sin; uncondemned; someone to have compassion on.
-John 8:10, 11
+How Jesus perceived her: Forgiven of her sin; not condemned; someone to have compassion on.

 As has been demonstrated, people perceive things in different ways.
 In order to understand something people select what they want to hear.
 They usually don’t attend to everything that is spoken.
 They filter out information and consider only what seems important.
 What you think is important may not be perceived as important by someone else.

-Consider a typical childhood experience in America (or another country)
+Consider a typical childhood experience in different parts of the world

 Scene One: Mom calls – but the child doesn’t seem to hear.
 There’s no response.
 The child isn’t deaf, or beyond the sound of Mom’s voice, but chooses instead not to respond for one reason or another.